MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Brain-Score; Computational Neuroscience; Convolutional Neural Networks; Representational Similarity Analysis.
   - <details><summary>Digest</summary> We show that the good prediction on these datasets may be mediated by DNNs that share little overlap with biological vision.
 More problematically, we show that DNNs account for almost no results from psychological research.
 This contradicts the common claim that DNNs are good, let alone the best, models of human object recognition.

-- High-performing neural network models of visual cortex benefit from high latent dimensionality. [[paper]](https://www.biorxiv.org/content/10.1101/2022.07.13.499969v1)
-  - Eric Elmoznino, Michael F. Bonner.
-  - Key Word: Dimensionality and Alignment in Computational Brain Models.
-  - <details><summary>Digest</summary> The prevailing view holds that optimal DNNs compress their representations onto low-dimensional manifolds to achieve invariance and robustness, which suggests that better models of visual cortex should have low-dimensional geometries.
-Surprisingly, we found a strong trend in the opposite direction—neural networks with high-dimensional image manifolds tend to have better generalization performance when predicting cortical responses to held-out stimuli in both monkey electrophysiology and human fMRI data.

 - Reassessing hierarchical correspondences between brain and deep networks through direct interface. [[paper]](https://www.science.org/doi/10.1126/sciadv.abm2219)
   - Nicholas J Sexton, Bradley C Love. *Science Advances*
   - Key Word: Neural Interfacing Analysis; Shared Neural Variance.